Chronic myelogenous leukemia

 Start by making an appointment with your family doctor or a general practitioner if you have any signs or symptoms that worry you.
 If blood tests or other tests and procedures suggest leukemia, your doctor may refer you to a specialist in the treatment of blood and bone marrow diseases and conditions (hematologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
 Here's some information to help you get ready, and what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Your time with your doctor is limited, so preparing a list of questions will help make the most of your time together.
+List questions from most important to least important in case time runs out.
 For chronic myelogenous leukemia, some basic questions to ask your doctor include:

 Tests and diagnosis